spiral-nights/ai-group-chat/memory-bank/progress.md

 - Basic Chat Room Management setup using `phx.gen.live` is complete, including schema, context, and LiveViews for listing/creating/managing rooms (accessible to authenticated users).
 - Real-time text chat functionality within chat rooms using Phoenix Channels is implemented, supporting both registered and anonymous users.
 - The application has been refactored to use a `Participant` schema for handling users in chat rooms.
+- Local storage-based identification for guest participants has been implemented to prevent duplicate participant records.

 ## What's Left to Build

 - Account Grouping/Invite System.
-- Guest Access mechanism for chat rooms.
+- Refine the Guest Access mechanism, particularly the anonymous user display name handling.
-- AI Participant Integration (public and private interaction).
+- Implement the AI Participant Integration (public and private interaction).
 - PWA Functionality (manifest file, service worker).

 ## Current Status

 The foundational authentication and basic chat room management systems are set up and verified.
 Real-time text chat functionality has been implemented and refactored to use a `Participant` schema for handling both registered and anonymous users.
+Cookie-based identification for guest participants is now implemented.

 ## Known Issues